-The following IP guidance note Produced in partnership with Jessica Stretch, IP Consultant provides comprehensive and up to date legal information covering:
+The following IP practice note Produced in partnership with Jessica Stretch provides comprehensive and up to date legal information covering:

 This Practice Note provides guidance on legal issues arising from the commercial use of photographs.
 Photographs are central to many commercial activities, therefore businesses must take a careful approach to obtaining and exploiting the relevant rights.
 This Practice Note covers: